yudhasubki/SQLX-Filter/README.md

 # Sqlx Filter

 sqlxfilter is a simple package that helps a user to generate clauses, sort by, limit, offset, or group by query—using an option's function to make it easy.
+This package purpose to implementing [sqlx](https://github.com/jmoiron/sqlx)

 ## Installation